Skip to main content

 All presenters must be registered for the conference.

-• Accepted student presenter registration will be covered and submitted by the Oklahoma Water Resources Center.
+• Registration for accepted student presenters will be submitted and paid for by the Oklahoma Water Resources Center.

 • Non-student presenters will be responsible for submitting their own registration and payment.